Tyre Nichols' brutal beating by police shown on video

 MEMPHIS, Tenn.
-(AP) — Memphis authorities released video footage Friday showing Tyre Nichols being beaten by police officers who held the Black motorist down and repeatedly struck him with their fists, boots and batons as he screamed for his mother and pleaded, “I just want to go home.”
+(AP) — Memphis authorities released video footage Friday showing Tyre Nichols being beaten by police officers who held the Black motorist down and repeatedly struck him with their fists, boots and batons as he screamed for his mother and pleaded, “'I'm just trying to go home."

 The video is filled with violent moments showing the officers, who are also Black, chasing and pummeling Nichols and leaving him on the pavement propped against a squad car as they fist-bumped and celebrated their actions.

 The footage emerged one day after the officers were charged with murder in Nichols’ death.
-The chilling images of another Black man dying at the hands of police provoked tough questions about the nation's policing culture and raised the specter of renewed protests less than three years after a wave of demonstrations wracked the country.
+The chilling images of another Black man dying at the hands of police renewed tough questions about how fatal encounters with law enforcement continue even after repeated calls for change.

 After the first officer roughly pulls Nichols out of a car, Nichols can be heard saying, “I didn't do anything,” as a group of officers begins to wrestle him to the ground.

-Nichols calmly replied soon after being wrestled to the pavement, “OK, I’m on the ground.”
-Moments later, as the officers continue to yell, Nichols says, “Man, I am on the ground.”

-An officer yells, “Put your hands behind your back before I break your (expletive).”
-Moments later, an officer yells, “(Expletive), put your hands behind your back before I break them.”

-“You guys are really doing a lot right now,” Nichols says loudly to the officers.
+“You guys are really doing a lot right now,” Nichols says.
 “I’m just trying to go home.”

-The camera is briefly obscured, and then Nichols can be seen running as an officer fires a Taser at him.
+Nichols can then be seen running as an officer fires a Taser at him.
 The officers then start chasing Nichols.

-Other officers are called and a search ensues before Nichols is caught at another intersection.
-The officers beat him again, this time using a baton, kicking and punching him.
+Other officers are called, and a search ensues before Nichols is caught at another intersection.
+The officers beat him with a baton and kick and punch him.

 Security camera footage shows three officers surrounding Nichols as he lies in the street cornered between police cars, with a fourth officer nearby.